 - Set the event action to 0%.

 - Apply your Google Analytics settings variable.
-If you don’t know what this means, go here.
+If you don’t know what this means, check out this Google Support article.

 - Set Non-interaction Hit to TRUE.

 - If you are just getting scroll tracking set up, you’ll probably want to wait a week or two to accumulate data.

 - Once you have some data, you are ready to analyze scroll depth!
 Benjamin Mangold also has a great webinar on this, but I’m going to show you a cool report he doesn’t cover:

 - In Google Analytics, go to Behavior > Events > Pages.

 - Set Pivot by to Event Action